KingMV/SSCC-framework/README.md

 # semi-supervised crowd counting framework
-The official code of HPS will be provided here.
+The SSCC framework includes common SSL methods, such as MT, VAT, ICT, etc.
-We are currently in the process of organizing and documenting the code to ensure its clarity and ease of use.
+We are currently organizing other codes to ensure their clarity and ease of use.